DrugLib.com — Drug Information Portal

 INDICATIONS AND USAGE

-AXERT® (almotriptan malate) Tablets are indicated for the acute treatment of migraine with or without aura in adults.
+AXERT® (almotriptan malate) is indicated for the acute treatment of migraine attacks in patients with a history of migraine with or without aura.

 DOSAGE AND ADMINISTRATION

-In controlled clinical trials, single doses of 6.25 mg and 12.5 mg of AXERT® (almotriptan malate) Tablets were effective for the acute treatment of migraines in adults, with the 12.5 mg dose tending to be a more effective dose (see CLINICAL STUDIES).
-Individuals may vary in response to doses of AXERT®.
-The choice of dose should therefore be made on an individual basis.
+The recommended dose of AXERT® (almotriptan malate) in adults and adolescents age 12 to 17 years is 6.25 mg to 12.5 mg, with the 12.5 mg dose tending to be a more effective dose in adults.
+As individuals may vary in their response to different doses of AXERT®, the choice of dose should be made on an individual basis.

 Hepatic Impairment